Coldbrook Farm

-Coldbrook Farm is a historic home and farm located at Chambersburg in Franklin County, Pennsylvania.
+Coldbrook Farm is a historic home and farm located at Chambersburg in Franklin County, Pennsylvania, United States.
 The property has a large stone house, a frame bank barn, and a stone spring house.
 All were built about 1800.
 The house consists of a two-story, five-bay, central section in the Georgian style, flanked by two-story, three-bay recessed wings.
 Colonial Revival-style modifications, such as roof dormers and colonnade were added in the late-19th century.

 It was listed on the National Register of Historic Places in 1996.